vincenteof/vincenteof-obsidian/400 - Zettelkasten/Valuation for TSLA.md

 - [ ] read the roadmap #active

 The goal: **sustianable abundnace**
 Basically they want to eliminate the scarity through technology revolution.
-The scarity could be energy, time, freedom.
+The scarity could be energy, labor force, time.
+In order to make all things scalable, the cost must be low enough and the production efficiency must be high.
+Optimus -> Infinite labor force supply
+FSD -> free time with more safety, Car becomes asset creating cash flow, the cost of transportation reuducing to near zero

 - [ ] 2025 Q3 report
 - [ ] watch the annual shareholder meeting